KrishnaswamyLab/visualization_selection/md/discussion-PHATE.md

 **Uneven circle** - PHATE acturately embeds the circle in two dimensions and preserves the uneven spacing of the points aroung the circle.

-**Tree** - PHATE accurately captures the structure of the tree in two dimensions.
+**Tree** - PHATE accurately captures the structure of the tree in two dimensions and entirely denoising the branches to thin lines.